mrlacey/ProXamlToolbox/README.md

 Not bad for **only 3 [double-]clicks**.
 Just imagine how many keystrokes that saves you!

+### It doesn't (& cant) do everything

+Look at the above code and you'll see that it's not 100% how you'd want in your code.
+This is intentional.
+It doesn't know what name you might want to give your `Grid` or what the `Text` or `Hint` should be on each `Button`.

+However, it's easier to change placeholder values than to have to write everything from scratch.
+It's also easier for people who don't know what properties are available (or should be set).

 ### It's configurable!

 Yes, you can choose between common preferences for coding style and requirements.